• Simple AWS

 • Posts

-• Authenticated Access to S3 with AWS Cognito
+• Authenticated Access to S3 with Amazon Cognito

 Serving content from S3 only to authenticated users

-• S3: We have a bucket called simple-aws-courses-content where we store the videos of the course.
-The bucket and all objects are public right now (this is what we're going to fix).
+We also have an S3 bucket called simple-aws-courses-content where we store the videos of the course.
+The bucket and all objects are public right now (this is what we're going to fix in this article).

 Complete flow for getting the content